rejiya12345/nodejs_sequelize_billing_system/README.md

-This is a starter project for node.js

----type the project details in this file
+This is a billing software .It contains billing form to calculate all billing data and stored in a database.It also contains the total expenditure of a month